felixyeboah/go-nextjs/README.md

    - Added instructions for setting up Turso for local development
    - Updated Features section to mention Turso instead of SQLite

-For more details on the Docker setup issues and fixes, see the [docker-compose.md](docker-compose.md) file.
+4. **Bug Fixes and Improvements**:
+   - Fixed Swagger documentation by enabling the docs import in main.go
    - Updated Go version to 1.24.0
    - Fixed Redis connection in Docker environment by using the proper URL format (redis://redis:6379)
    - Disabled ESLint during Next.js build to prevent build failures
    - Removed obsolete version attribute from docker-compose.yml
    - Added directory creation in Dockerfiles to handle missing files and directories
+   - Fixed linting issues in the codebase

+For more details on the Docker setup issues and fixes, see the [docker-compose.md](docker-compose.md) file.